MulleFoundation/objc-compat/README.md

-# objc-compat

-🔗 Glue for Objective-C code for using various runtimes
+# 🔗 objc-compat, Glue for Objective-C code for using various runtimes

 This library adds a few functions to portably write various somewhat tricky topics such as variable arguments calls.